-Statistically, everyone needs to use the washroom at least once a day.
+Statistically, everyone needs to use the washroom to pee at least once a day.
 Realistically, experts believe that the average person will urinate 6-7 times in 24 hours.
-It is not always possible for you to remain in the comfort of your home when you need to urinate, and using a public restroom can be overwhelming for some.
+It is not always possible for you to remain in the comfort of your home when you need to urinate, and using a public restroom can be overwhelming for some, especially because they are hotspots for UTIs to develop.
 For those who have a choice, hygiene and security may be factors that prevent them from being able to use a public washroom.

-We understand this problem and have some suggestions that could make using the public washroom a little more comfortable for you.
+We understand this problem and have some suggestions that could make using the public washroom a little more comfortable for you, while keeping UTIs at bay.

 1. Wipe from front to back

 Your rectal region, that is, your behind is a beloved place for E.coli to live in.
-This is a bacteria that may lead to diarrhea, nausea, etc. By wiping back to front, you are inviting this bacterium to your urethra (where you urinate from) which could cause you to get unwanted infections.
+This is a bacteria that may lead to diarrhea, nausea, etc. By wiping back to front, you are inviting this bacterium to your urethra (where you urinate from) which could cause you to get unwanted infections and UTIs.

 2. Do not hold your pee